apsomani1/pbv-electronics/README.md

 - **React Router v6** - Client-side routing
 - **Vanilla CSS** - Styling with CSS variables

+> **📘 Documentation**: For a deep dive into the architecture, component design, and valid deployment strategies, please read our [Technical Documentation](./TECHNICAL_DOCUMENTATION.md).

 ## Getting Started Guide

 This guide will help you set up the project on your local machine for development and testing purposes.